Willie169/manual-installation-of-moi-osm-taiwan-topo-rudy-map-for-locus-map/README.md

 ### English

 <ol>
-<li>Go to Google Play Store and install <a href="https://play.google.com/store/apps/details?id=menion.android.locus">Locus Map</a>.
-If you want and know what to do, you can disable the network connection permission of Locus Map immediately after installation through a VPN app, root, or options of third-party ROMs such as GrapheneOS.</li>
+<li>Go to Google Play Store and install <a href="https://play.google.com/store/apps/details?id=menion.android.locus">Locus Map</a>.</li>
+<li>If you want and know how to do, you can disable the network connection permission of Locus Map immediately after installation through a VPN app, root, or options of third-party ROMs such as GrapheneOS.
+Skip this step if you don't know what it means.</li>
 <li>Go to <a href="https://rudymap.tw">https://rudymap.tw</a>, <a href="https://moi.kcwu.csie.org/taiwan_topo.html">https://moi.kcwu.csie.org/taiwan_topo.html</a>, or <a href="https://map.happyman.idv.tw/rudy/taiwan_topo.html">https://map.happyman.idv.tw/rudy/taiwan_topo.html</a>, under Mapsforge 手動下載自行安裝 (manual download and install by yourself), download: (click a mirror if 自動分流 (automatic traffic splitting) doesn&#39;t work)<ul>
 <li>Map: You will get <code>MOI_OSM_Taiwan_TOPO_Rudy.map.zip</code>.
 Extract it.</li>
 <li>Locus Style: You will get <code>MOI_OSM_Taiwan_TOPO_Rudy_locus_style.zip</code>.
 Extract it.</li>